ibm-cloud-docs/dr-automation-powervs/troubleshooting.md

 ### How to fix it
 {: tsResolve-fix}

-1. In the VM Recovery Manager DR GUI, go to the section where you configure the DR plan.
+1. In the external orchestrator UI, go to the section where you configure the DR plan.

 2. From the Disaster Recovery Location drop-down list, select either IBM Cloud or Client location.